-The Sacramento Stand-Up Competition features 30 comedians competing against each other for cash prizes.
+The Sacramento Stand-Up Competition features up to 30 comedians competing against each other for cash prizes.

-The Preliminary Round is split into three shows with 10 comedians in each show.
+The Preliminary Round is split into three shows.
 Each comedian does five minutes of material in the preliminary round.
 At the end of all three preliminary shows, the six comedians with the highest scores, regardless of what round they participate in, will be announced as finalists at the end of the first night of competition.

 Comedians will be given “the light” with one minute left in their set.
 For every 30 seconds a comedian “runs the light”, one point will be deducted from that comedian’s averaged score.